Conveuropean logo

 l'Arc de Triomphe

-I feel very lucky living in Europe and now I feel even luckier living so close to Paris.
-I knew living close to the French border that Paris was very close by train and last weekend I had the opportunity to try out how close it was by taking the TGV to the Gare de Lyon (and it was indeed only a couple of hours).
-I have been in Paris several times and there is a plans I repeat over and over: Talking the metro to Hotel de Ville, crossing "Île de la Cité", stopping by Notre Dame and then going back to continue walking through Rue de Rivoli until I reach Palais Royal.
-Then I go to le Jardin des Tuileries, continue to "place de la Concorde: and then I walk all the way up through "Avenue des Champs-Élysées" until I get to the "Place Charles de Gaulle", where "l'Arc de Triomphe" is located.
+I feel very lucky living in Europe, and now I feel even luckier living so close to Paris.
+Knowing I lived close to the French border, I knew that Paris was very close by train, and last weekend I had the opportunity to try out how close it was by taking the TGV to the Gare de Lyon (and it was indeed only a couple of hours).
+I have been in Paris several times, and there are plans I repeat over and over: taking the metro to Hotel de Ville, crossing "Île de la Cité", stopping by Notre Dame, and then continuing to walk through Rue de Rivoli until I reach Palais Royal.
+Then I go to le Jardin des Tuileries, continue to "Place de la Concorde", and then I walk all the way up through "Avenue des Champs-Élysées" until I get to the "Place Charles de Gaulle", where "l'Arc de Triomphe" is located.
 I took this picture at the end of my walk there.

 Riding along the Canal de Huningue

-There are 2 alsatian cities bordering with the north of Switzerland: Saint Louis and Huningue, where you can do an interesting bike ride along the Huninguen channel.
-This old channel fed by the rhine river was built in the 19th century and used to be a fluvial medium of transport in this region.
-Despite the chilly weather today we decided to ride along the canal and we went all the way up to Kembs.
-When were approaching the town I found this funny tree in the middle of this growing field.
-Kudos for the owner to spare the life of this little tree!!
+There are 2 Alsatian cities bordering the north of Switzerland: Saint Louis and Huningue, where you can do an interesting bike ride along the Huninguen channel.
+This old channel, fed by the Rhine River, was built in the 19th century and used to be a fluvial medium of transport in this region.
+Despite the chilly weather today, we decided to ride along the canal and went all the way up to Kembs.
+When we were approaching the town, I found this funny tree in the middle of this growing field.
+Kudos to the owner for sparing the life of this little tree!

 Galo-Roman Ruins in Besancon

 A couple of weeks ago I went by train to Besançon, the Capital City of the Franche-Comté region in France.
-The town has a very interesting history, being one of the first cities conquered by Julius Cesar in the "Gaul" region.
-I enjoyed walking around the old city center and when I was on my way up to visit the Citadel deisgned by Vauban, I stumble upon this ancient Galo-Roman ruins.
-Everytime I found those type of ruins I have to stop by, because for me it's a clear reminder that those cities have been there for a really long time.
+The town has a very interesting history, being one of the first cities conquered by Julius Caesar in the "Gaul" region.
+I enjoyed walking around the old city center, and when I was on my way up to visit the Citadel designed by Vauban, I stumbled upon these ancient Galo-Roman ruins.
+Every time I find those types of ruins, I have to stop by, because for me it's a clear reminder that those cities have been there for a really long time.

 Old Town Nice from Colline du Chateau